josephgarnier/backup-tool/README.md

 # backup-tool

-A script to backup your files.
+A tool to backup my personal files.
+It's a **personnal project**, not documentation will be written.

 ## Installation

+To use this project, install it with the `install.sh` script or follow the steps below.

 1. Copy all directories and files in `/opt/backup_tool`.